LootApp/loot-web-kit/README.md

 5. Add new ssh key in terminal i.e. `ssh-add ~/Dropbox/Work/GitHub`

+6. Check that you can ssh into github `ssh -T git@github.com`

 After this you should be able to install via yarn or npm.

 ### Add Roboto font to your project